So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 Rush Limbaugh gave a speech in the early days of the Obama presidency.

-It was the CPAC speech.
+It was a CPAC speech.

-It was covered wall-to-wall by this network and others, and everyone focused on him saying, I hope Obama fails.
+And everyone focused on him saying, I hope Obama fails.

-He meant, I hope the agenda fails, and it has failed with the public.
+He meant, I hope the agenda fails.

-The public and the independents especially are completely dissatisfied and turned off by the expansion of the role of the federal government in American life.
+The public, and the independents especially, are completely dissatisfied and turned off by the expansion of the role of the federal government in American life.

-Independence over the Marxist with a beard, Chris Coons.
+Christine O'Donnell is up 45 to 42 independence over the Marxist with a beard, Chris Coons.

-But it's not just independence abandoning.
+But it's not just independents abandoning.

-It's women, it's Republicans, it's Democrats.
+It's Democrats.

 Everybody is abandoning.

-In fact, TheHill.com has one of the funniest stories of the day about Republicans who still support Obama.
+In fact, theHill.com has one of the funniest stories of the day about Republicans who still support Obama.

 It's like Colin Powell and 16 others.